metabase/metabase/docs/developers-guide/e2e-tests.md

 ### Standard Development Flow
 1. Run `yarn build-hot` to continuously build the frontend

-2. then `yarn test-cypress-open --browser=electron` to open the Cypress application where you can execute tests you are working on
+2. then `yarn test-cypress-open --browser electron` to open the Cypress application where you can execute tests you are working on

 ### Running Options